 - My partner(s) and I want to date both as individuals and as a group.
 Can we?

-> - How will PSD deal with polyamorous couples or groups (triads, quads, etc) looking to “co-date”?
+- How does PSD deal with polyamorous couples or triads looking to “co-date”?

-> - What ages do you expect?
+- What ages do you expect?

 - What if I meet someone I like who I didn’t get a date with?

 - What if I cancel?

 Speed dating is a social event where people meet a number of potential dating partners.
 You’ll go on several “dates” of about 5 minutes each; after each round you (secretly) mark your date “YES” or “NO” on your dating sheet, depending on whether you’d like to see them again.
 Your choices are collected at the end of the night, and every pair who mutually said “YES” will get each other’s contact info by email within the next few days.